 Divorce petition - D8.
 You ('the applicant') complete this form to apply for a divorce.
 The form sets out the details of who is getting divorced, on what grounds, and whether any children are involved.
-You also need to send the court a certified copy of your marriage certificate and a court fee.
+You also need to send the court your original marriage certificate or a certified copy and a court fee.

 Acknowledgement of service - D10.
 If your spouse has filed for a divorce, you ('the respondent') will be sent this along with a copy of the divorce petition.
 You complete and return the form, to either agree to the divorce or saying that you want to defend it.

 Answer to a divorce petition - D8b.
 You use this form if your spouse has filed a divorce petition but you want to defend it - either because you don't think the marriage has broken down irretrievably or because you don't agree with what your spouse has said in the divorce petition.